-· Pursue Strategic Acquisitions, Investments, and Partnerships.
+Pursue Strategic Acquisitions and Partnership Opportunities.

 We are committed to the ongoing evaluation of strategic opportunities that can expand our addressable markets and strengthen our competitive position.
-Where appropriate, we will acquire additional products, technologies, or businesses that are complementary to, or broaden the markets in which we operate.
-We plan to pursue strategic acquisitions, investments, and partnerships to increase revenue and allow for higher overhead absorption that will improve our gross margins.
-We will also consider strategic options to maximize shareholder value by separating our Fiber Optics and Photovoltaics businesses when they are scaled to a level where they can operate profitably on a standalone basis.
+Where appropriate, we will acquire additional products, technologies, or businesses that are complementary to, or that broaden the markets in which we operate.
+We plan to pursue strategic acquisitions and partnerships to increase revenue which will allow for higher overhead absorption and improved gross margins.